Last week the Maryland Court of Special Appeals upheld a trial court’s ruling in Smith v. Johns Hopkins Community Physicians.

-The opinion closes with Judge Moylan saying that a "forum conveniens is always to be preferred over a forum non conveniens.
-First, I think it is impossible to suggest that Baltimore is inconvenient is the vernacular: it is right next door.
-But I don't think that is what the law really is or what is should be.
+The opinion closes with Judge Moylan saying that a “forum conveniens is always to be preferred over a forum non conveniens.
+First, I think it is impossible to suggest that Baltimore is inconvenient in the vernacular: it is right next door.
+But I don’t think that is what the law really is or what is should be.
 If there is more than one proper forum, plaintiff should get the choice unless there are compelling reasons otherwise.

 The real farce here, of course, is that we are talking about convenience as if that matters to anyone.
 Plaintiffs could not care less about convenience in this case.
 We would travel by foot in a blizzard to get to Baltimore City over Baltimore County in the vast majority of personal injury cases.
 I can admit that.
 But the defendants don’t care either.
 They are forum shopping, too, just like we are.